knetikmedia/knetikcloud-android-client/docs/ObjectsApi.md

 ObjectsApi apiInstance = new ObjectsApi();
-String templateId = "templateId_example"; // String | The id of the template this object is part of Integer entitlementId = 56; // Integer | The id of the entitlement Boolean cascade = false; // Boolean | Whether to cascade group changes, such as in the limited gettable behavior.
+String templateId = "templateId_example"; // String | The id of the template this object is part of Integer objectId = 56; // Integer | The id of the object Boolean cascade = false; // Boolean | Whether to cascade group changes, such as in the limited gettable behavior.
 A 400 error will return otherwise if the group is already in use with different values.
-EntitlementItem objectItem = new EntitlementItem(); // EntitlementItem | The object item object try {
+ObjectResource objectItem = new ObjectResource(); // ObjectResource | The object item object try {
-    Void result = apiInstance.updateObjectItem(templateId, entitlementId, cascade, objectItem);
+    Void result = apiInstance.updateObjectItem(templateId, objectId, cascade, objectItem);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ObjectsApi#updateObjectItem");